elanmarae/okinawa-curry/README.md

 Note that we could also add a basemap tile layer to our leaflet map, but it's not always necessary.
 This lesson will continue with examples not using a basemap, but feel free to add one if you wish.

 Next let's load the *ky_counties_housing.json* file into the document.
-While JQuery has methods for loading data of various formats into the document ([http://api.jquery.com/category/ajax/](http://api.jquery.com/category/ajax/)), we see that there is one designed particularly for loading JSON-encoded data ([http://api.jquery.com/jquery.getjson/](http://api.jquery.com/jquery.getjson/)), the `getJSON()` method.
+While jQuery has methods for loading data of various formats into the document ([http://api.jquery.com/category/ajax/](http://api.jquery.com/category/ajax/)), we see that there is one designed particularly for loading JSON-encoded data ([http://api.jquery.com/jquery.getjson/](http://api.jquery.com/jquery.getjson/)), the `getJSON()` method.

-We access JQuery's  `getJSON()` method using dot notation (in the same way we access all of Leaflet's methods).
+We access jQuery's  `getJSON()` method using dot notation (in the same way we access all of Leaflet's methods).
 The method passes two arguments, the first being a string containing the URL of the file we're requesting (here a file named *ky_counties_housing.json* within a directory named *data/* relative to our *index.html* file), the second being a callback function that executes once the script successfully loads the data.
 We access our asynchronously loaded data within this callback function.

 ```javascript
 $.getJSON("data/ky_counties_housing.json", function(data) {